-Tired of being indoors?
 Ready to get an up-close look at a giraffe or a zebra?
 Watch a bison as it strolls past your car?
 Looking for an adventure in Florida that is sure to make your family smile?
 Walk on the wild side at a drive through Safari in Florida!

 This Drive-Thru Safari located south of Orlando is part of Wild Florida, which includes an alligator park and airboat tours.
 Admission to the Gator Park is included in the price of the Drive-thru Safari Park.